lindbrook/packageRank/README.md

 (e.g., they’re not posted on time), both [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) and [‘packageRank’](https://CRAN.R-project.org/package=packageRank) will be affected.
-Here, depending on the function you’ll see things like an unexpected zero count(s) for your package(s) (actually, it’s zero downloads for all of CRAN), data from “yesterday”, or a “Log is not (yet) on the server” error message.
+Here, you’ll see things like an unexpected zero count(s) for your package(s) (actually, it’ll be zero downloads for all of [CRAN](https://cran.r-project.org/)), data from “yesterday”, or a “Log is not (yet) on the server” error message.

+    'cranlogs' --> packageRank::cranDownloads()

 If there’s a problem with [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) but not with